RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

 The frequently-used build options are:

  * -I dir — Add the directory dir to the list of directories to be searched for header files.
 When parsing #include directives, the 	OpenCL compiler resolves relative paths using the current working directory of the application.
  * -D name — Predefine name as a macro, with definition = 1.
-For -
-    D name=definition, the contents of definition are tokenized and processed as if they appeared during the translation phase three  in a #define directive.
+For -D name=definition, the contents of definition are tokenized and processed as if they appeared during the translation phase three  in a #define directive.
 In particular, the definition is truncated by embedded newline characters.
    -D options are processed in the order they are given in the options argument to ``clBuildProgram``.

-For additional build options, see the OpenCL specification.
+For additional build options, see the :ref:OpenCL specification.

 .. _AMD-Developed-Supplemental-Compiler: